 Objectives – assess, collate, analyse, review:

-1) To formatively assess children’s progress through an assessment for learning approach in all subjects.
+- 1) To periodically formatively assess children’s progress through an assessment for learning approach in all subjects.

-2) To collate summative progress for Maths, English, S.T.E.M and RE.
+- 2) To collate summative progress for all curriculum subjects half termly.

-3) To analyse results in order to inform future planning and interventions, and overall whole school strategic planning.
+- 3) To regularly analyse results in order to inform future planning and interventions, and overall whole school strategic planning.

 Fulfilling the Objectives:

 - Teachers are responsible for ensuring that pupils’ work is marked and that marking is done in line with the school’s Marking: Assessment for Learning policy.
 Teachers’ planning should follow a sequence of next steps which contribute to an overall W.A.L.T.

 - Assessment strands relating to the National Curriculum objectives, in all subjects, are expected to be used by both teachers and learning support assistants on a daily basis so that evidence of progress can be collected frequently.
 Staff may also use post-it notes in order to capture an observed moment of progress and include this as part of the pupil’s overall assessment.